b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 And that's how it is, only that statisticians prefer to rely on probabilities instead of absolute numbers.
 So in our case a statistician says:

 "I assume that $H_{0}$ is true.
-Then I conduct the experiment.
-I calculate the probability of such a result (or more extreme result) happening by chance.
-If it is small enough, let's say 5% or less, then it is unlikely to have occurred by accident.
+Then I will conduct the experiment and record then result.
+I will calculate the probability of such a result (or more extreme result) happening by chance.
+If it is small enough, let's say 5% or less, then the result is unlikely to have occurred by accident.
 Therefore I will reject my initial assumption ($H_{0}$) and choose the alternative ($H_{A}$).
 Otherwise I will stay with my initial assumption."

 Let's see such a process in practice and connect it with what we already know.